snowdonr/pyms-minerva/README.rst

 PyMassSpec functionality consists of modules which are loaded when needed, and different functionalities are completely decoupled from one another.
-If desired, new functionality (such as test or prototype of a new algorithm) can be implemented efficiently and ensuring that this will not break any existing functionality.
+If desired, new functionality (such as a test or prototype of a new algorithm) can be implemented efficiently and ensuring that this will not break any existing functionality.